neddamj/mdgrad/README.md

 print(a.grad)
 ```

 An example showing how to define and run a neural network.
-See demo.ipynb for more details on training.
+See the files in `examples/` for more details on building and training models.

 ```python